operator-ss/blog-drafts/keystroke-project.md

 ![image](https://github.com/operator-ss/blog-drafts/assets/161946103/82af1057-8965-4580-a4de-2bd0e63e8763)

-Then, once the routine initialization is done, the code uses `encoding_base64__ptr_Encoding_DecodeString` function to decode a base64 encoded content.
+Then, once the routine initialization is done, the code uses the `encoding_base64__ptr_Encoding_DecodeString` function to decode a base64 encoded content.

 ![image](https://github.com/operator-ss/blog-drafts/assets/161946103/9900fb0f-df0f-4728-a31b-f6a658137938)